wulman16/clock/README.md

 # clock
-A cascade of clocks in Javascript.
+A cascade of clocks written in Javascript.